aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 as Amazon S3 and Amazon Redshift.

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.
-It allows you to define Kinesis Data Firehose delivery streams.
+It allows you to define Amazon Data Firehose delivery streams.

 ## Defining a Delivery Stream

 In order to define a Delivery Stream, you must specify a destination.
 An S3 bucket can be used as a destination.
-More supported destinations are covered [below](#destinations).
+Currently the CDK supports only S3 as a destination which is covered [below](#destinations).

 ```go
 bucket := s3.NewBucket(this, jsii.String("Bucket"))